Here are examples of growing container gardens, and tips on how to grow vegetable gardens in containers.

 Potted gardens are easy to grow even if you have little or no gardening experience!

-With more and more people living in urban areas, we have seen an explosion in the activity of container gardening.
+With more and more people living in urban areas, we have seen an explosion in the activity of growing a potted garden.

 If you are interested in fresh vegetables you can grow at home, this is definitely an idea you will want to pursue!

-You may be surprised how many vegetables you can comfortably grow in a containers!
+You may be surprised how many vegetables you can comfortably grow in containers!

 While some options are going to be easier if you have more space, you'll also discover that there are some vegetables or herbs that can be grown even on the windowsill or counter top of any apartment.

-Mix a few pots of flowers in your vegetable container garden to add some color and beauty to your garden.
+Add a few flowers when gardening in pots to add some color and beauty to your garden!

 Tomatoes are one of the classic choices, and it is easy to see why.